voteflux/flux-dot-vote/README.md

   * Allow Journos (etc) to subscribe to those emails too
   * Pretty graphics about the above

+## Getting Involved

+Want to help?
+Got some time between Jan 2nd and 6th?
+Great!
+For the moment read the goals and info on this site, and have a look at the <a href="https://github.com/voteflux/flux-dot-vote/projects" target="_blank" rel="noopener noreferrer">projects on GitHub</a> where we're tracking tickets and ideas.
+Also mention it in live chat!

 ## Livestream

 The whole thing is livestreamed.
 Check it, yo: